 In spite of this reality, most service delivery programs have no holistic and sustainable interventions to address this issue.
 The HIV positive young adults are sidelined, stigmatized, as many believe that it’s not worth investing in them.
 Even with the success treatment of antiretroviral therapy (ART), most communities and people still think they have low life expectancy and will die soon.
 They are still seen as objects of charity, and burdens to the society.
 This has created a scenario where young adults continue to see HIV as a death sentence.

-The program of “Dream Village”, tailors the training to the needs of each participant.
+The programs of “Dream Village”, tailors the support to the needs of each young person.
 This is an area that is essential to bring a future to the HIV positive youth.
 Our interventions also supplement on the government programs and other interventions done by civil organizations and NGOS in the same field.
 Dream village long term objective is to enable the HIV positive young adults and youth realize their dreams and dare I say, unlocking their full potential, and swim against the flow of charity and institutional model.
-There is lots of opportunity to create a unique expedition in Rwanda for leaders living positively with HIV.
+There are lots of opportunity to create a unique expedition in Rwanda for leaders living positively with HIV.

 We dream of a Rwanda in which people who are HIV positive, are seen as change agents rather than objects of charity.
 To achieve this, we provide a platform on which people living with HIV are empowered to create positive social change and live productive and healthy lives.